Birch wood is one of the most valued woods for its clear appearance and ease of workability.

 Coatings and Flooring

-Birch is also used in the production of cladding and flooring, especially in those projects that require a light and bright appearance.
+Birch hardwood is also used in the production of cladding and flooring, especially in those projects that require a light and bright appearance.
 Its ability to withstand moderate traffic makes it suitable for residential flooring, while its fine grain provides an elegant finish.

 Decorative Objects and Toys